Accounting (ACCT)

 ACCT 261 Intermediate Accounting I 3 cr.

-This course expands upon the topics introduced in Principles of Accounting I by providing a more in-depth view of the concepts.
-This course includes the theoretical basis for these accounting principles as regulated by the accounting industry.
-A more in-depth analysis of financial statements and specific accounts will be discussed.
+This course continues with the topics introduced in Principles of Accounting I by providing a more in-depth view of specific accounts, accounting principles, and financial statements.
 Code 1 course fee.

 Prerequisite(s): ACCT 162